Garfield PD: Ex-Con Who Ran After Car Burglary Claims He Was Just Exercising

 Five years ago, police in Burlington County said he’d broken into a church, where he was found naked.

-Four years ago, South Orange Police charged him with sealing a beverage and tip from a Starbucks.
+Four years ago, South Orange Police charged him with stealing a beverage and tips from a Starbucks.

 A cocaine conviction previously kept Cuskaden behind bars for a year, while other charges led to plea-bargained sentences.